-The Missionary Oblates of Mary Immaculate represents its members at the United Nations through its affiliation with DPI-NGO( Department of Public Information and Non-Governmental Organizations) and ECOSOC( Economic and Social Council of the UN) through VIVAT International.
-VIVAT International is a consortium of 13 religious congregations that have joined to be recognized as one by ECOSOC.
-The Oblates and other missionary congregations are involved in VIVAT work throughout the world, primarily with the poor.
+The Missionary Oblates of Mary Immaculate represents its members at the United Nations through its affiliation with UN Global Communications, Civil Society Unit and ECOSOC (Economic and Social Council of the UN) through VIVAT International.
+VIVAT International is a consortium of religious congregations which have joined to be recognized as one by ECOSOC.
+(The list of VIVAT’s members can be found at their website.

 Although the United Nations is an international organization run by and representing nation states, there is an important role for NGOs and civil society representatives.
 NGO representatives can participate in UN fora, submitting comments and organizing side events.
 They can be present at most open sessions and actively monitor the discussions.
 They have a voice in some formal sessions, such as the preparatory high level meetings convened on Financing for Development and are invited to participate in roundtables.